mohamad-ee/mohamad-ee/README.md

 # 👋 Hi, I'm Mohamad Mashal

 🎓 Electrical Engineer with a specialization in Signal & Image Processing and Communication Systems
-🔬 Skilled in MATLAB, C++, Python and hands-on engineering projects
+🔬 Skilled in MATLAB, C++, C, Python and hands-on engineering projects

 ## 🧠 Areas of Interest
 - Digital Signal Processing (DSP)